 Why do people conform?

-The pressure to conform is a strong motivating factor, and it is common for people to begin their sentences with the words, “I think….” when what they actually mean is, “I conform…” or, “I have been told…”.
+There is pressure to conform, which is a strong motivating factor, and it is common for people to begin their sentences with the words, “I think….” when what they actually mean is, “I conform…” or, “I have been told…”.

 For instance, as a member of an organization that you agreed with at one time, after careful consideration, you may change your mind about some of the basic tenets.
 You always have the right to rethink, and to possibly change directions.
 When this happens, in order to stay in spiritual integrity, you need to follow your inner truth.